 Drug interactions can reduce or increase the action of a medicine or cause adverse (unwanted) side effects.

 Treatment with HIV medicines (called antiretroviral therapy or ART) helps people with HIV live longer, healthier lives and reduces the risk of HIV transmission.
 But drug interactions, especially drug-drug interactions, can complicate HIV treatment.

-Can drug-food interactions and drug-condition interactions affect people with HIV?
+Can drug-food interactions and drug-condition interactions affect people taking HIV medicines?

 Yes, the use of HIV medicines can lead to both drug-food interactions and drug-condition interactions.